sruthiskumar/datastructures-algorithms/Introduction.md

 - *Set* is useful for containment & membership queries (Example: In a Library Management System to check is a person is a member)
 - Compilers use *Hash Tables* for look up (Example: Runtime method Binding)
 - *Stack* is used for undo operation (Example: Back funtionality in browser)
+- *Suffix Tree* is used in search engine indexing
+- *Graphs* are used in social networking sites